We independently research, test, and recommend the best products; you can learn more about our review process here.

 Trolling Motor Battery

-Understanding which battery to get can be a little confusing, especially with the introduction of Lithium-Ion batteries.
 Not all trolling motors are compatible with Lithium-Ion batteries, but these batteries are the best in terms of power, weight, and efficiency.

-If you need help choosing a battery, I highly recommend checking out our Best Trolling Motor Battery page!
+If you need help choosing a battery, I highly recommend checking out our best trolling motor battery page!

 Fish Finder

-You don’t need a fish finder to catch fish, and in fact, I encourage everyone to learn to fish without one.
 However, once you’ve learned how to fish without sonar, it makes it a much more helpful tool because you are not so dependent on it and can use it the intended way.

 One More Cast

 Motorguide is one of the leading trolling motor manufacturers for a reason.
 They’ve been in the industry for decades but might have become complacent in recent years.
-Instead of leading the market in innovation, they seem to mimic what the other companies are doing in their own way.

 With that said, Motorguide is still beloved by many anglers and continues to make quality trolling motors.